KeremKurban/multicompartmental_model_analyses/README.md

-# Analysis of Published mMlticompartmental Models
+# Analysis of Published Multicompartmental Models

 Several Published emodels have been analyzed to see if they can be implemented to BBP pipeline https://modeldb.science/modellist/257